niftools/blender_niftools_addon/docs/development/design/overview.rst

  * It is up to the developer to create tests which are appropriate in the level of testing.

-Previous, tests were created ad-hoc, based often on bug fixes, so did not extensively test the code.
+Previously, tests were created ad-hoc, based often on bug fixes, so did not extensively test the code.
 It was decided that we would develop a test-framework to standardise testing in parallel to the porting process.
 The current goal of the test-framework is to provide integration level testing to ensure features function as required.